jassak1/iOS-WtaRanking/README.md

 9. Proceed to Schema / Record Types and tap on + to create new Record Type (which is equivalent of Table)
 10. Name the Record Type appropriately and add fields

-11. Proceed to Shcema / Indexes and open recently created Record Type
+11. Proceed to Schema / Indexes and open recently created Record Type
 12. Click on + Add Basic Index and create following two indexes:

 a) For Field recordName create Queryable index type

 b) For any other field create Sortable index type

 13. Open Data / Records and tap on + to add new record